Scale-resolving simulations and data-driven modal analysis of turbulent transonic buffet cells on infinite swept wings

 These 3D structures convect downstream with the freestream ($t=11.10$), before being shed downstream ($t=12.95$) in the wake of the airfoil.
 Here, the cycle is complete, and the flow is back to its original, mostly attached state (as in $t=0$).

 The flow visualizations show that, even in the quasi-2D buffet case, weak spanwise perturbations do exist in the separated flow region during certain points of the low-frequency buffet cycle.
-However, they are not strongly coupled to the shock wave, as was the case for the more heavily separated $\alpha=6^{\circ}$ angle of attack configuration.
+However, they do not cause the appearance of buffet cells nor the spanwise modulation of the shock wave, as was the case for the more heavily separated $\alpha=6^{\circ}$ angle of attack configuration.
 When the time/span-averaged flow separation is minimal, the chordwise shock oscillations (2D mode, $St\sim0.08$) dominate, and the flow behaves in a quasi-2D manner, even when the airfoil aspect ratio is large enough to accommodate the 3D separation cell mode.
 The 3D mode is therefore extremely weak at $\alpha=5^{\circ}$, and difficult to identify even with long time series and high-fidelity simulation.
 The relative energy content of the 3D features are at least three orders of magnitude lower than the 2D shock mode (Fig.~\ref{fig:SPOD_spectra_AoA5}$(b)$) in this case.